clearlydefined/clearlydefined/docs/curation-guidelines.md

 3. If there is, evaluate that canonical license information against the current declared license definition in ClearlyDefined.

 ### Package components discovered license
-To evaluate the discovered licenses for a source component, use the following steps:
+To evaluate the discovered licenses for a package component, use the following steps:

 1. Identify all files in the repository labeled as `NOASSERTION`
 2. Review each `NOASSERTION` labeled file to determine whether there is an SPDX-identified license.
 There are three cases:
     1. If there are SPDX-identified license(s) in the file, use the SPDX license expression to capture those licenses.
     2. If there is no license in the file, code `NONE`.
-    3. If there is a license, but that license does not have an SPDX identifier leave the code as `NOASSERTION`.
+    3. If there is a license, but that license does not have an SPDX identifier, code `OTHER`.
 3. If the definition indicates a source location, curate the license information found on source component’s definition.
 Because of the flow through of license obligations from source to a binary package, the information from the source location’s core facet should be encoded as a “discovered license” in the package.

-[//]: # (TODO: once tooling has caught up replace "leave the code as `NOASSERTION`" with "code as `OTHER`" in item 2.3 above)

 ## Troubleshooting: sources of truth for the declared license
 We always prefer a reference to a version control system, but if you’re unable to find that, other public references are okay.